 Make-A-Wish Northern Alberta

 Northlands sponsors the wish of one child.
 The Northlands “Wish Child” has the opportunity to attend a multitude of events that include K-Days and more.

 Monday Morning Magic at K-Days

 In partnership with North American Midway Entertainment, Monday Morning Magic was created specifically for children ages three to 12 years with disabilities.
 On the Monday morning of K-Days, before the fair opens the doors to the public, the children are given the opportunity to enjoy the midway in a safe and controlled environment.
 Rides, a bagged lunch and entertainment ensure the morning is enjoyable for all.
-This free community event has put lasting smiles on the faces of children with disabilities for the past 38 years.
+This free community event has put lasting smiles on the faces of children with disabilities for over 40 years.